jodyhey/IMa3/testbed/README.txt

 		run ima3_stdtest.sh

 	current standard is 3_5_2019

+6/26/2019
+	made some changes to prevent crash due to filled migration array stdtest results looked unchanged

 3/25/2019
 	the 3/21/2019 run looked good.  only test22 looked different from the 3/8/2019 runs